patelprashant/MyCheatSheets/README.md

-Few Cheat-Sheets for popular programming languages, frameworks and development tools.
+These are few Cheat-Sheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.